Amy Robach: Health

 On November 11, 2013, Robach revealed on Good Morning America that she had been diagnosed with breast cancer after receiving a mammogram on live television on October 1, 2013, and after undergoing follow-up tests.
 She took time off from broadcasting to undergo a bilateral mastectomy.
 On November 22, 2013, Robach revealed that during the surgery, doctors found a second malignant tumor in her other breast and that the cancer had spread to her lymph nodes (classified as Stage IIB).
-She then underwent eight rounds of chemotherapy, radiation and reconstructive surgery.
-As of March 2022, Robach was cancer free.
+She then underwent eight rounds of chemotherapy, radiation, and reconstructive surgery.
+She was cancer-free as of March 2022.

+On her podcast announcing that she and Holmes were having a "dry January" to start 2024, she said that she was having "over 30 drinks a week" before abstaining.
+"I didn't have a job to go to.
+I was staying away from a lot of friends and family.
+We were laying low.
+So what did I do?
+I drank a lot, a lot more than I ever have.
+I don't think I've ever gone a full year where I drank every single day, and that was 2023 for me.
+It wasn't that I was getting wasted or drunk or any of that; it was just keeping a buzz going all day or at least keeping a relaxed state of mind in a heightened, anxious year," she said.